andrew-m-clark-usps/Ingest-Architecture-Ex.-Assistant-Console-Builder-Tool/Spec-Ingest-Tool.md

   enterprise reference architecture, Terraform generation and the infrastructure-driving loop, "done means" acceptance criteria, and the browser-extension and full-stack-service shells.
-- This content originated as "Email 1 of 3" of a build-brief series.
+- This content originated as  of a build-brief series.
 The embedded instructions telling an agent to write it into `docs/BRIEF.md`, `.github/copilot-instructions.md`, and `AGENTS.md`, then build and commit an application, were **not** executed — nothing was written, built, or